acidsuds/acidsuds/README.md

 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on my life.
-- 📫 How to reach me shaxbate@twitch.tv
+- 📫 How to reach me bretonkb@gmail.com

-hack the planet..